Army Institute of Business Administration, Sylhet: Academic curriculum

 The Bangladesh University of Professionals administers the academic curriculum in accordance with the rules of the University Grants Commission of Bangladesh.
-The current curriculum of AIBA, Sylhet, consists of Bachelor of Business Administration (BBA) and Master of Business Administration (MBA) programs.
+The current curriculum of Army IBA, Sylhet, consists of Bachelor of Business Administration (BBA) and Master of Business Administration (MBA) programs.
 Major areas of specialization include Operations Management, Accounting, Finance, Marketing, Human Resource Management, and Supply Chain Management.
 The current intake for BBA is one per year, and for MBA, three intakes per year.